 Worried about staying healthy on a family cruise?
-Don't be.
-All you need are some simple precautions,
+Be sure to follow these simple precautions every time you sail.

 While norovirus cases on cruise ships can make for alarming headlines, they actually affect less than one percent of all passengers, according to the Centers for Disease Control and Prevention.
-Your family members are more likely to catch an illness at your workplace, school, or on public transportation.
+In general, your family members are more likely to catch an illness at your workplace, school, or on public transportation.

-The notion that cruise ships are germ-infested petri dishes is also dead wrong.
-Cruise lines are hypervigilant about hygiene and sanitation, and cases of food poisoning or water contamination are also extremely rare.
+Cruise lines are also hypervigilant about hygiene and sanitation, and cases of food poisoning or water contamination are also extremely rare.

 The main health risk on a ship is through person-to-person contact.
 If one passenger gets sick, a contagious illness can spread relatively quickly because a ship is a closed environment where passengers are touching the same handrails, elevator buttons, door handles, and so on.